 As a consumer, you want your licensed agent to be a member of the REALTOR® organization.
 Agents who’ve chosen to be REALTORS® follow a Code of Ethics that protects their clients’ interests.
-Members of the Texas Association of REALTORS® have access to more than 100 forms that nonmembers cannot use, which means they have more ways to help protect you during a real estate transaction.
+Members of the Texas REALTORS® have access to more than 100 forms that nonmembers cannot use, which means they have more ways to help protect you during a real estate transaction.

 Will you communicate with me the way I like?

 Do you like to text, email, or will you only talk on the phone?
 Are you only available to view homes on Wednesdays at 2 p.m.?
 Talk to a potential agent about your communication habits, schedule, and how often you expect to hear from him or her to see if you’ll be on the same page.

 Maybe you’re a first-time homebuyer, or a newly retired senior.
 Perhaps you’re looking for a vacation home at the beach or a ranch in the Hill Country.
 If there is something special about your situation, you can ask a potential agent if he or she has experience handling those types of transactions, areas, or demographics.
 Some agents even have designations that mean they’ve taken extra courses and spent more time learning about certain specialties.